 Before your flight, I’m sure you consulted your doctor.
-Anyway, some airlines ask for Doctor’s Certificate if you are fit to fly.
+Some airlines would ask anyway for a Doctor’s Certificate if you are fit to fly.
 If the doctor prescribed medicines or recommended some remedies, please bring them or don’t forget about them.
-Flight attendants will never give you any medicines if they know you are pregnant.
+Flight attendants will never give you any medicine if they know you are pregnant.

 We want to always look and smell fresh.
 Stock your bag with a few morning sickness must-haves.
-Pack a clean blouse, tissue or wet wipes, toothbrush, toothpaste and a bottle of mouthwash to help you freshen up.
+Pack a clean blouse, tissue or wet wipes, toothbrush, toothpaste, and a bottle of mouthwash to help you freshen up.
 You can also bring some breath mints and a plastic bag for when you won’t make it to the lavatory.
-Air sickness bags are available in every seat pocket in front of you, or you can ask from the flight attendant.
+Airsickness bags are available in every seat pocket in front of you, or you can ask the flight attendant.

 Pregnant or not, flying or not, we need to drink lots of water of at least eight glasses a day.
 They said the more dehydrated you become, the more nauseated you’ll become.

 The sweetest escape from morning sickness is… Sleep!
+This is my favorite.
 Take a nap (if you can)!
 Your body needs it.
 Recline your seat, close your eyes (bring an eye mask to block out bright light), take deep breaths, and get some rest.
 If you are traveling with your kid(s), travel with a family member or your husband so you can catch up on some rest.

 I hope that if (and when) you decided to travel while suffering from morning sickness, these tips will help you.
 I wish you all the best.

-Disclaimer: All content, including medical opinion and any other health-related information, is for informational purposes only and should not be considered to be a specific diagnosis or treatment plan for any individual situation.
-Use of this site and the information contained herein does not create a doctor-patient relationship.
+Author’s Note: All content, including medical opinion and any other health-related information, is for informational purposes only and should not be considered to be a specific diagnosis or treatment plan for any individual situation.
+The use of this site and the information contained herein does not create a doctor-patient relationship.
 Always seek the direct advice of your own doctor in connection with any questions or issues you may have regarding your own health or the health of others.